openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 In order to give implementers as much flexibility as possible, this extension can be used in conjunction with existing OpenID Connect claims and other extensions within the same OpenID Connect assertion (e.g., ID Token or UserInfo response) utilized to convey claims about end-users.

-For example, OpenID Connect [@!OpenID] defines claims for representing family name and given name of an end-user without a verification status.
+For example, OpenID Connect [@!OpenIDConnect] defines claims for representing family name and given name of an end-user without a verification status.
 These claims can be used in the same OpenID Connect assertion beside verified claims represented according to this extension.

 In the same way, existing claims to inform the RP of the verification status of the `phone_number` and `email` claims can be used together with this extension.

 Even for representing verified claims, this extension utilizes existing OpenID Connect claims if possible and reasonable.
 The extension will, however, ensure RPs cannot (accidentally) interpret unverified claims as verified claims.

-In order to fulfill the requirements of some jurisdictions on identity assurance, the OpenID Connect for IDA claims [@OpenID4IDAClaims] specification defines a number of claims for conveying end-user data in addition to the claims defined in the OpenID Connect specification [@!OpenID].
+In order to fulfill the requirements of some jurisdictions on identity assurance, the OpenID Connect for IDA claims [@OpenID4IDAClaims] specification defines a number of claims for conveying end-user data in addition to the claims defined in the OpenID Connect specification [@!OpenIDConnect].

 # Verified claims {#verified_claims}